What is a graduate assistantship?

 Duties of a graduate assistant are designed to complement the student’s graduate program and to advance the program of the assigning department.
 Duties assigned to the graduate assistant are subject to approval by the Dean of Graduate Education and Research.

 The workload of a graduate assistant consists of up to 20 hours per week during the fall and winter semesters.
 Typical duties and responsibilities of graduate assistants may include:

-teaching/supervising a lecture or a laboratory section under the direction of a faculty member
+- Teaching/supervising a lecture or a laboratory section under the direction of a faculty member

-assisting in research projects for a department or individual faculty member
+- Assisting in research projects for a department or individual faculty member

-grading papers and developing curriculum materials
+- Grading papers and developing curriculum materials

-performing limited clerical duties
+- Performing limited clerical duties

-special projects as assigned
+- Special projects as assigned

 To apply for a graduate teaching assistantship, check with your academic department for their specific application procedures.
-To apply for a research or administrative graduate assistantship, see the open positions and required application materials and submit them ot the hiring department.
+To apply for a research or administrative graduate assistantship, see the open positions and required application materials and submit them to the hiring department.
 If requested, a graduate assistantship application can found on the forms page.

 Graduate assistants are salaried employees of the university.
-Their pay dates begin the first pay day of the fall semester and end at the conclusion of the winter semester.
+Their pay dates begin the first payday of the fall semester and end at the conclusion of the winter semester.
 As salaried employees, they have the same days off that faculty have during the year, which include holidays and semester breaks.

 To be considered for a graduate assistantship position, you must follow the instructions of the department's posting in addition to meeting the conditions listed below.

-1) Be admitted to a master's level program without any conditions (graduate certificate and non-degree seeking students are not eligible for these positions)
+- Be admitted to a master's level program without any conditions (graduate certificate and non-degree seeking students are not eligible for these positions)

-2) Have a 3.0 GPA or higher in all graduate-level coursework
+- Have a 3.0 GPA or higher in all graduate-level coursework

-3) Follow any additional application instructions specified by the department
+- Follow any additional application instructions specified by the department

-4) Provide materials relevant to employment experience (such as resume, CV, etc.)
+- Provide materials relevant to employment experience (such as resume, CV, etc.)

 The department may require that you also provide:

-1) The graduate assistantship application
+- The graduate assistantship application

-2) Provide three letters of recommendation (If your admission letters of recommendation are on file in the graduate office, you may ask for them to be forwarded to the department where you are applying.)
+- Provide three letters of recommendation (If your admission letters of recommendation are on file in the graduate office, you may ask for them to be forwarded to the department where you are applying.)

-3) A cover letter detailing your reasons for seeking the position
+- A cover letter detailing your reasons for seeking the position

 NOTE: Students are restricted to a maximum of two years as a graduate assistant unless specified by the department due to length of degree program.